ShipEngine/elements-auth-example/README.md

 ## How to Configure

-The application uses an express server to serve your token generation requests, and uses [convict](https://github.com/mozilla/node-convict/tree/master) to manage configuration.
+The application uses an express server to serve your token generation requests, and uses the `dotenv` package to read your configuration values from a `.env` file.

-There are two ways to configure the application.
-The first is to manually edit the `config.js` file (located inside the `src` directory).
-The alternative way is to provide a json file with the configuration values.

-### Configure through config.js

-This file exports the result of calling convict with your configuration schema passed as an argument.
-The configuration schema is an object with the configurationn fields as keys.

-**Important:** currently the environment file needs to be called `.env` and must be at the root of the app directory
+You'll need to provide a .env file at the root of the project directory.

-Each configuration field has an object value with the following properties.

-- doc: Short description of the field **No need to edit**
-- format: The type of value this holds **No need to edit**
-- default: If you'd like to provide a default value for the field, this is the place **Note:** this is the value that will be used if none is provided through either env or json
-- env: The environment field name where the value will be read from **Note:** this of course overrides the default value when provided
-  - the value of this field needs to be the same as the key in your environment file

 Example of environment file (`.env`)